-Throughout the year, ADIB invested heavily in staff training programs to strengthen the skills of retail banking employees on a range of aspects, including customer service, product development, processes and procedures and policies.
-This not only supports the development of our people and the quality of the services customers receive, but also reflects a commitment to ensure that all services are properly and ethically structured and delivered.
-The focus on our employees was reflected in the number of awards won by the bank during the year, including "Best Overall Bank for Customer Experience in the UAE" for the seventh consecutive year and 'Best Overall Call Center in UAE" for the 4th consecutive year by Ethos Consultancy, and "Best Islamic Bank in the UAE" by Global Finance Magazine.
+As a result, the time spent on processing transactions would be greatly reduced and hence our customer will enjoy a highly personalized and meaningful customer experience.
+Throughout the year, ADIB invested heavily in staff training programs to strengthen their skills on a range of aspects, including sales, customer service, product development, and processes.
+This not only supports the development of our people and the quality of the services customers receive, but also accelerate our digital transformation agenda and reflects our commitment to ensure that all services are properly and ethically structured and delivered.